vrk-kpa/xroad-load-tests/README.md

-# xoad-load-tests
+# X-Road Load Tests
-XRoad load tests

-Xroad loadtest scripts used for testing Palveluväylä are stored here.
+X-Road loadtest scripts used for testing Palveluväylä are stored here.
 More details from scripts can be found from project [Wiki pages](https://github.com/vrk-kpa/xroad-load-tests/wiki).